 Use a variation on a topic.
 Using one of the pre-determined topics, go one step further and investigate one specific aspect of the topic.
 For example, if the assigned topic is to write about positivism in the field of educational administration and leadership, you could write about the history of positivism and how it currently affects the field today, or even different modern-day thinking on positivism.
 As always, make sure you check with your professor to approve your idea.

 Add your own perspective on an assigned topic.
 There’s always room for you to add your own perspective on a topic, even if it’s been handed to you by your professor.
 What interesting research articles have you found in your quick library search that could magnify a certain issue that hasn’t been looked at in-depth enough yet?

 You might feel like you need to have all your references ready in order to get started writing your research paper, but you can get started with just an idea (even a vague idea) of what you want to write about.
 Selecting your research topic might be the hardest step for you - it may even be the reason you may be procrastinating on your work.
 Not having a clear idea of what I’m actually writing about is the #1 reason I put off my own work!

 Topics in the field of educational administration and leadership can vary.
 There is no “one topic” that is right or wrong to investigate.
-As a researcher, your job is to get curious about many different topics and to investigate them by seeking out sources that may or may not disagree with you.
+As a researcher, your job is to get curious about many different topics and to investigate them by seeking out sources that may or may not agree with you.
 What would you like to know more about?
 In some cases, your research topic may be given to you by your instructor, or you may be able to choose your own.
 Either way, there is room for creativity and to look at your topic from your own unique perspective.

 Formulating a Clear & Concise Research Question